DETAILED ACTION

 As to claims 1, 10, and 19, these claims recite identifying a first set of active merchants that performed at least a threshold number of transactions during a first period of time based on transaction data, the first set of active merchants being in a group of merchants.
 This limitation is not restricted to any specific number of transactions or number of merchants, other than using the plural form which would encompass at least two, under the broadest reasonable interpretation (BRI).
 Furthermore, this limitation is directed to “identifying,” which is essentially an evaluation or judgement of whether or not each of the merchants has performed a threshold number of transactions.
 This is a mental process that could be performed in the human mind.
 With the aid of pencil and paper, a human could mentally identify a couple of merchants that have performed a couple of transactions during a period of time.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind (and/or with a pencil and paper) but for the recitation of generic computer components, then it falls within the “Mental Processes” grouping of abstract ideas.

-These claims also recite filtering the first set of active merchants based on a time associated with the event and a geographic location associated with the event.
-For the trivial number of merchants encompassed by the BRI of the claims, a human could perform the claimed filtering with the aid of pencil and paper.
+These claims also recite applying the filter to the first set of active merchants based on a time associated with the event and a geographic location associated with the event.
+For the simple number of merchants encompassed by the BRI of the claims, a human could perform the claimed filtering with the aid of pencil and paper.
 Hence, this limitation is also an abstract idea under the “Mental Processes” grouping.

 These claims also recite the following: